caricature

 • Dialects in education

-• English as a Lingua franca in health care
+• English as a Lingua franca in healthcare

-• English as an additional/global language
+• English as an additional/global language in healthcare

 • Preparing teachers for ELLs